javialadid/nasax/frontend/README.md

 Areas of focus:
 * Web performance
 * User experience
-* Fluid design that works well in any screen size or orientation
+* Fluid design that works well in any screen size or orientation.
 * Maximizing picture content on screen

 ### Custom carousel
 Shows sequences of pictures.
 It allows:
-* Navigation
+* Navigation (also with keyboard)
 * Thumbnails navigation with dragging scroll for desktop and mobile
 * Autoplay
 * Fullscreen with zoom and pinch